ProgrammerAL/Presentations-2024/devops-days-tampa-bay-2024/presentation.md

 # YAML is Everywhere

 - A Domain Specific Language (DSL)
 - Custom to each provider
-- "Write-Once"

 ---